Adventures in Boating Washington Handbook

 Be sure to let others know when you have returned safely.

-You can assure a good time while operating your vessel by performing this pre-departure check.
+You can ensure a good time while operating your vessel by performing this pre-departure check.

 - Make sure your vessel is registered.